contactandyc/mnist-chatgpt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`python` a python version of `file_reader`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`go` a go version of `file_reader`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`psuedocode` a non-running psuedocode version of `file_reader`<br/>
+`2_reading_mnist_images` shows how to use ChatGPT to generate a program to read the mnist image data and print it to the screen.</br>

+## details...

+`data` comes from the website http://yann.lecun.com/exdb/mnist/

 `1_reading_mnist_labels` asks ChatGPT to convert the following file format to code.
 In addition to this, it shows how to generate the program in multiple languages and deals with various issues.